KipCrossing/my-wikis/HOW_TO_LICENSE.md

 ## 2 What don't we want "bad actors" to do with the code?
 Can it be prevented?

 Some licences grant the ability to modify copies of the source code without restriction.
 Others have rules around crediting the original contributors or publishing modifications.
-These type of rules, along with **trademark** and/or **ip**, can help deter bad actors from misuse.
+These type of rules, along with **Brand**, **trademark** and/or **ip**, can help deter bad actors from misuse.

 ---